Risk Factors Dashboard

 announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments.

-Our Articles allow for our board of directors to create new series of preferred stock without further approval by our stockholders, which could adversely affect the rights of the holders of our common stock.
+Our Articles of Incorporation, as amended, allow for our board of directors to create new series of preferred stock without further approval by our stockholders, which could adversely affect the rights of the holders of our common stock.

 Our board of directors has the authority to fix and determine the relative rights and preferences of preferred stock.
-Our board of directors has the authority to issue up to 5,000,000 shares of our preferred stock (of which 278,530 shares have been designated Series A Preferred Stock and are issued and outstanding as of June 30, 2023 and 1,000,000 shares have been designated as Series B Preferred Stock of which none are issued and outstanding as of June 30, 2023) without further stockholder approval.
-In addition, 28,400 have been designated as Series C (22,000 as Series C-1, 2,700 as Series C-2, and 3,700 as Series C-3) of which 14,208 are issued and outstanding as of June 30, 2023.
+Our board of directors has the authority to issue up to 5,000,000 shares of our preferred stock without further stockholder approval.
 As a result, our board of directors could authorize the issuance of additional series of preferred stock that would grant to holders the preferred right to our assets upon liquidation, the right to receive dividend payments before dividends are distributed to the holders of common stock and the right to the redemption of the shares, together with a premium, prior to the redemption of our common stock.
 In addition, our board of directors could authorize the issuance of a series of preferred stock that has greater voting power than our common stock, or that is convertible into our common stock, which could decrease the relative voting power of our common stock or result in dilution to our existing stockholders.
 Although we have no present intention to issue any additional shares of preferred stock or to create any additional series of preferred stock, we may issue such shares in the future.

-Issuance of our common stock upon exercise of warrants or options, or conversion of the Series C Preferred Stock may depress the price of our common stock.
+Issuance of our common stock upon exercise of warrants or options may depress the price of our common stock.

-As of September 14, 2023, we had 1,746 shares of common stock issued and outstanding, outstanding warrants to purchase 713 shares of common stock, warrants to purchase 2.4 shares of our Series C Preferred Stock that upon exercise are convertible into 42 shares of common stock, outstanding stock options to purchase 275 shares of common stock, outstanding restricted stock units to purchase 69 shares of common stock, and 14 outstanding shares of Series C Preferred Stock that are convertible into 244 shares of common stock.
+As of October 7, 2024, we had 55,661 shares of common stock issued and outstanding, outstanding warrants to purchase 611 shares of common stock, outstanding stock options to purchase 222 shares of common stock, and outstanding restricted stock units to purchase 4 shares of common stock.
 All common stock warrants, stock options, and restricted stock units are convertible, or exercisable into, one share of common stock.
-All common stock warrants and stock options are convertible, or exercisable into, one share of common stock.
-The Series C Preferred Stock (issued in three series) is convertible into shares of common stock at $58.00 per share (Series C-1), $60.70 per share (Series C-2) or $57.50 per share (Series C-3), respectively.
-The Series C Preferred stock purchase warrants are convertible into Series C Preferred Stock at $1,000 per share for either Series C-1, Series C-2, or Series C-3 Preferred Stock, as applicable.
+All common stock warrants, stock options, and restricted stock units are convertible, or exercisable into, one share of common stock.

-The issuance of shares of our common stock upon the exercise of outstanding warrants or options, or the conversion of our Series C-1, C-2, and C-3 Series Preferred Stock, could result in substantial dilution to our stockholders, which may have a negative effect on the price of our common stock.
+The issuance of shares of our common stock upon the exercise of outstanding warrants or options could result in substantial dilution to our stockholders, which may have a negative effect on the price of our common stock.

 We do not intend to pay cash dividends on our common stock for the foreseeable future.